Turbulent dissipation, CH$^+$ abundance, H$_2$ line luminosities, and polarization in the cold neutral medium

 The parameters we use are shown in Table~\ref{tab:parameters}.
 Many of these are chosen to reflect values from MML15.
 We define the plasma $\beta$ as the ratio of the volume-averaged thermal pressure to the volume averaged magnetic pressure.
 The Mach number is the mass-weighted root-mean-square (rms) velocity divided by the mass-weighted sound speed, and the Alfv\'{e}n Mach number is the mass-weighted rms velocity divided by the volume averaged Alfv\'{e}n speed.
 These definitions are chosen so that the Mach number and Alfv\'en Mach number are simply related to the ratio of kinetic energy to thermal energy and kinetic energy to magnetic energy, respectively.
 Like MML15, we adopt a constant composition and assume all of our ions are C$^+$.

 We neglect gravity.
-The total mass in our volume is about 8300 M$_\odot$, giving a virial parameter $\alpha_{\rm vir} = 5 \sigma_{\rm 1D}^2 R/GM \approx 7.2$, rendering self-gravity negligible.
+The total mass in our volume is about 8300 M$_\odot$, giving an overall virial parameter $\alpha_{\rm vir} = 5 \sigma_{\rm 1D}^2 R/GM \approx 7.2$, rendering self-gravity negligible.
 We may also compare the effects of gravity to magnetic fields through the mass-to-flux ratio relative to critical

 For our simulations $\mu_{\Phi}$ ranges from about 0.7 to 1.9, so these simulations range from somewhat magnetically sub-critical to somewhat super-critical.